Zaimwa9/raspberry-playground/README.md

 A working Sense Hat Led Panel.

 Mandatory: _snips-skills must have permissions to gpio, plugdev, netdev, i2c (Sense hat requires to read /dev/fb1 to light on a led)
+On your raspberry pi: `sudo usermod -a -G gpio _snips-skills` and to all the appropriate groups.

 # How to use